+These are my favorite duck leg recipes.
 These are the most flavorful parts of a duck or goose, but they also need long, slow cooking to become tender.
 Not so much as the legs of upland game birds like pheasants — they do a lot more walking around than ducks do — but you still can’t eat a goose leg rare without a lot of chewing.
 And the wings?
 Man, but they can be tough.
 Think about it: Ducks and geese migrate thousands of miles.
 That’s a lot of work for those muscles.

 Below are recipes both easy and advanced.
 I’d start with the confit and move to the braises.